Sceptre/sceptre/.github/PULL_REQUEST_TEMPLATE.md

-**Replace this text with a summary of the changes in your PR.
+**Replace the text above the line with a summary of the changes in your PR.
 The more detailed you are, the better.**

 -----------------